Aurorastation/Aurora.3/README.md

 You will find the server file, aurorastation.**dmb**, inside the folder.

 If you see any errors or warnings, something has gone wrong - possibly a corrupt download or the files extracted wrong, or a code issue on the main repo.
-Ask on the server Discord if you're completely lost.
+Ask on [our Discord server](https://discord.gg/0sYA49zHYGnKWM9p) if you're completely lost.

 Once that's done, open up the config folder.
 You'll want to edit config.txt to set the probabilities for different gamemodes in Secret and to set your server location so that all your players don't get disconnected at the end of each round.
 It's recommended you don't turn on the gamemodes with probability 0, as they have various issues and aren't currently being tested, so they may have unknown and bizarre bugs.